workBy HowDoIUseAI Team

 ChatGPT's new Agent Skills feature lets you package expertise into reusable instructions.
 Here's why this changes everything for AI automation.

-I'll be honest - I almost missed this one.
-While everyone was arguing about whether AI is going to take our jobs or save the world, OpenAI quietly rolled out something that might actually change how we work with ChatGPT forever.
+While everyone argues about whether AI is going to take our jobs or save the world, OpenAI quietly rolled out something that might actually change how we work with ChatGPT forever.

 They call it "Agent Skills," and it sounds boring as hell.
 But here's the thing: this feature basically turns ChatGPT into a Swiss Army knife where you can build custom tools for any task you do repeatedly.
-And I'm already seeing people build some wild stuff with it.
+And people are already building some wild stuff with it.

 What the hell are Agent Skills anyway?